ConvertKit/convertkit-wordpress/TESTING.md

 ```
 - in your test, call your function by using `$I->yourCustomFunctionNameInHelper($I);`
 - at the command line, tell Codeception to build your custom function helpers by using `vendor/bin/codecept build`

+If the function doesn't fit into any existing helper file:
+- create a new file in the `tests/_support/Helper/Acceptance` directory
+- edit the [acceptance.suite.yml](https://github.com/ConvertKit/convertkit-wordpress/blob/master/tests/acceptance.suite.yml) file, adding
+the Helper's namespace and class under the `enabled` section.

 Need to change how Codeception runs?
 Edit the [codeception.dist.xml](codeception.dist.xml) file.